electricimp/W5100/README.md

 wiz <- W5100(spi, cs, resetPin);

-// blocks writing to registers, so only use when really need to reset
+// only use when really need to reset, or add wait til connect
 // wiz.reset();

 wiz.init(networkSettings, memorySettings, null);